Course Catalog: About Wheelock College

 Wheelock’s undergraduate students all pursue a rigorous academic education in the arts and sciences while preparing to be knowledgeable and caring professionals.
 A curriculum with multicultural dimensions prepares students to work with children, youth and families, to be responsible citizens, and to help to create a just society.
 Through demanding and responsive teaching, faculty members inspire students to become informed and actively engaged citizens.

-The undergraduate arts and sciences program introduces students to social sciences, humanities, visual and performing arts, math, and science, and offers arts and sciences majors in related disciplines.
+The undergraduate arts and sciences program introduces students to social sciences, humanities, visual and performing arts, math, and science, and offers arts and sciences majors and minors in related disciplines.
 A carefully conceived program of field placements beginning in the first year gives students experience in schools, hospitals, and community agencies, providing a foundation for the professional undergraduate majors in Early Childhood, Elementary, or Special Education; in Social Work, Juvenile Justice and Youth Advocacy or several minors.
 Students who attend Wheelock College come to see themselves as advocates for children and families in a global way.
 They move from understanding the personal impact they can have in children’s lives to understanding the societal forces that must shape their work and the effects they can have on those forces.

 Graduate programs are designed to honor the prior experience and knowledge of graduate students, many of whom are working professionals.
 These students bring intellectual independence to their studies at Wheelock.
 Graduate programs emphasize human development within a cultural context, have a multicultural perspective, and strengthen students’ research skills.
 Their Wheelock experience enables graduate students to become leaders in their fields and advocates for children and families.
 The graduate programs help extend the Wheelock mission into the working world.

 Wheelock alumni remain devoted to the College’s mission long after they have graduated.
 They carry the essence of the mission into their professional and private lives.
 Whether they work in the College’s traditional professions or use their degree experience to launch other innovative work, Wheelock alumni continue to express their commitment to an ethical and caring society.
 They become leaders in their professions, and help shape national thought about children, families, and society.

 The Wheelock faculty and administrators work continuously with the professional community to reflect on and improve the academic programs for the preparation of effective practitioners in the multicultural democratic society.
 As an institution, Wheelock is committed to maintaining a diverse learning community and accepts its obligation to prepare students to live effectively in a world of unprecedented global connectedness.
 Wheelock seeks to create lifelong learners and leaders who will bring informed and flexible ways of thinking into complex situations where prior learning is not enough to solve problems.

 THE WHEELOCK COMPACT